leondz/hatespeechdata/README.md

 * Level of annotation: Posts
 * Platform: Twitter
 * Medium: Text and Images/Memes
-* Annotation process: Annotators on Mechanical Turk.
-3 annotators per entry, with majority voting (2/3) to decide final labels.
-* Annotation agreement: Not given
 * Reference: Gomez, R., Gibert, J., Gomez, L. and Karatzas, D., 2019.
 Exploring Hate Speech Detection in Multimodal Publications.
 ArXiv,.

 __22. Predicting the Type and Target of Offensive Posts in Social Media__